 In the effort to honor this principle, we have chosen not to present here an exhaustive list of harmful and unhealthy behaviors and their accompanying punishments.
 Rather, we remind you—and each other—why we are here: to learn and to grow, and to support each other in doing so.
 As members of the College community, we are therefore expected to behave in a manner that supports the health, safety, and general well-being of both ourselves and of others.
 Everything follows from this.

-The basic elements of the student conduct standards are described below, as are the student conduct procedures that the College adheres to when the standards, and indeed the ethos of the institution, have been breached.
-Students are hereby made aware that by enrolling in Bennington College they automatically accept its regulations and acknowledge the right of the College to take appropriate action when, in the opinion of the College, the behavior of students threatens, disrupts, or endangers the health, safety, or well-being of the College community or of any person, including the student him or herself, or whose behavior has resulted in damage to, or destruction of, College property, and/or violated College policy.
+The basic elements of student conduct standards are described below, as are the student conduct procedures that the College adheres to when the standards, and indeed the ethos of the institution, have been breached.
+Students are hereby made aware that by enrolling in Bennington College they automatically accept its regulations and acknowledge the right of the College to take appropriate action when, in the opinion of the College, the behavior of students threatens, disrupts, or endangers the health, safety, or well-being of the College community or of any person, including the students themselves, or whose behavior has resulted in damage to, or destruction of, College property, and/or violated College policy.

 Student Conduct Procedures